PetrosStav/GraphicsAUEB2018/README.md

 # GraphicsAUEB2018

-OpenGL Tower Defense Game, as a Project for the course Computer Graphics at AUEB 2018
+OpenGL Tower Defense Game, as a Project for the course Computer Graphics at AUEB.